elizabeth-poggie/elizabeth-poggie/_content/notes/25-user-interfaces.md

 In this section, you can add user access like a google doc.
 Remember how last class my `poggies-cool-shop.great-site.net` crashed when we all tried to access it at the same time and my account was later suspended?
 Ya, you can avoid situations like that :^)

+# Exercise

+In your admin panel, add one of your friends as a fellow admin user and give them access to create content. (max add 2 friends).
+On another's website, create a post for their blog :)

 ## Summary

 In the admin panel we have a cute user interface to store, update, and create content.
 It serves as an intuitive interface to the backend, allowing non-devs to navigate their website's backend with ease.